Armansysd/NovaSSH/README.md

 ## License

-This project is open-source and distributed under the MIT License.
+This project is licensed under GPLv3.